Best Scope for Ruger 10/22 – The 4 Best Ones for Takedown, Carbine, and More

 Why The 50-Yard Parallax Changes Everything

 The fixed 50-yard parallax setting is why this scope exists.
 Vortex could have made it like every other budget 3-9×40 with parallax set at 100 yards, but they understood that rimfire shooters aren’t usually working at those distances.
-During my testing sessions at my local range outside Dallas, I was shooting steel at 25, 50, and 75 yards on the same afternoon.
+During my testing sessions at the outdoor range, I was shooting steel at 25, 50, and 75 yards on the same afternoon.
 With the Athlon’s 100-yard parallax, the image at 25 yards had that soft, fuzzy quality that makes you doubt your eyes.
 The Crossfire II stayed crisp and clear throughout.
 That’s not marketing fluff; that’s what happens when the scope’s parallax matches how you actually use the rifle.

 Vortex Crossfire II 2-7x32 V-plex reticle